-Healthcare utilisation largely depends on both demand and supply-side factors.
-In developed countries, it is mostly determined by the demand-side factors as these countries have well-structured supply-side facilities and financing elements, including health insurance systems (Kale, et al. 2013, Kressin & Groeneveld, 2015).
-However, in low-income countries, access to health facilities and quality of health services are the major concerns, as poor individuals cannot utilise the health facilities due to the availability and affordability challenges (Lyu, et al. 2017).
+Healthcare utilization largely depends on both demand and supply-side factors.
+In developed countries, it is mostly determined by the demand-side factors as these countries have well-structured supply-side facilities and financing elements, including health insurance systems [1, 2].
+However, in low-income countries, access to health facilities and quality of health services are the major concerns, as poor individuals cannot utilize the health facilities due to the availability and affordability challenges [3].

 Most low-income countries, including Pakistan, face supply and demand-side constraints on effective health financing tools.
 On the supply side, they lack high-quality health infrastructure-uniformly available to all the population segments.
 On the demand side, the informal markets, and health insurance mechanisms are inadequate and accessible only to a limited population segment.
-The social protection programmes also cannot ensure health financing for vulnerable and low-income families.
-As a result, most of the population has to finance their expenses from their pockets (Vujicic, Buchmueller, & Klein, 2016).
+The social protection programs also cannot ensure health financing for vulnerable and low-income families.
+As a result, most of the population has to finance their expenses from their pockets [4].
 The heavy health expenditures raise their present vulnerability, i.e., compromise on low or forgo treatment, and push them into chronic and intergenerational poverty.
-As a coping strategy, they mostly borrow, cut down on consumption, sell assets, and curtail other investments, including that on child education (Bredenkamp, Mendola, & Granolati, 2010).
+As a coping strategy, they mostly borrow, cut down on consumption, sell assets, and curtail other investments, including that on child education [5].

-Health insurance provides an opportunity to avail adequate health facilities Finklstein, et al. 2012).
-Different health insurance models are operatable around the globe, including single-payer, multiple insurers, government-sponsored and employer-sponsored insurance, etc. Ellis, Chen, & Luscombe, 2014).
+Health insurance provides an opportunity to avail adequate health facilities [6].
+Different health insurance models are operatable around the globe, including single-payer, multiple insurers, government-sponsored and employer-sponsored insurance, etc [7].
 However, such models could be more mature and operational in developing countries by targeting most of the population due to various socio-economic imperfections, including informal economy, lack of affordability, absence of competitive health insurance companies, and cultural, religious, and other beliefs.
 For example, various religious segments in Pakistan consider health insurance as 'haram'.

-Health insurance helps the public, especially the poor, to afford equitable health facilities; therefore, insurance schemes can enhance the health utilisation rate across various socio-economic groups, including inpatient, outpatient, and emergency services [6].
-Multiple governments in developing countries have devised health insurance schemes for the poor segments to facilitate them through in-door/out-door services, i.e., Rashtriya Swasthya Bima Yojana (RSBY) and PMJAY in India (Thakur, 2016), National Health Insurance (NHI) in South Africa (Setswe, et al. 2015), and National Hospital Insurance Fund (NHIF) in Kenya Kazungu & Barasa, 2017).
-Some programmes are non-contributory, where the government fully pays the health premium, whereas some are contributory.
+Health insurance helps the public, especially the poor, to afford equitable health facilities; therefore, insurance schemes can enhance the health utilization rate across various socio-economic groups, including inpatient, outpatient, and emergency services [6].
+Multiple governments in developing countries have devised health insurance schemes for the poor segments to facilitate them through indoor/out-door services, i.e., Rashtriya Swasthya Bima Yojana (RSBY) and PMJAY in India [8], National Health Insurance (NHI) in South Africa [9], and National Hospital Insurance Fund (NHIF) in Kenya [10].
+Some programs are non-contributory, where the government fully pays the health premium, whereas some are contributory.

-There are various challenges in the supply-driven health insurance programmes for the poor segments.
-For example, the need for more awareness about health insurance schemes plays a vital role in influencing the coverage and acceptability of the schemes amongst the beneficiaries, leading to lesser effective utilisation of health care services and, consequently, poorer health outcomes.
-Although the public sector programmes offer free health insurance to the poor and vulnerable segments, they mostly face coverage issues and lower utilisation.
-The programme may also need better awareness among beneficiaries, lack robust planning, delays and irregularities, etc. (Thakur, 2016).
-Several determinants of poor understanding include political factors, social/cultural norms, and economic factors (Thakur, 2016, Capuno, et al. 2016).
-Supply-side factors include hospital access, lack of requisite facilities, denial of services by empanelled hospitals, and lower health insurance limits (Setswe, et al. 2015, Wagstaff, et al. 2016).
-Sometimes, the poor beneficiaries have to purchase medicine out-of-pocket due to the non-availability of ensured treatment in empanelled hospitals or because the scheme does not cover prescribed drugs (Rathi, Mukherji, & Sen, 2012, Devadasan, et al. 2013).
-Regular awareness campaigns, automated health insurance systems, and efficient complaint management systems significantly improve health insurance utilisation care (Kotoh, Aryeetey, & Van Der Geest, 2018).
+There are various challenges in the supply-driven health insurance programs for the poor segments.
+For example, the need for more awareness about health insurance schemes plays a vital role in influencing the coverage and acceptability of the schemes amongst the beneficiaries, leading to lesser effective utilization of health care services and, consequently, poorer health outcomes.
+Although the public sector programs offer free health insurance to the poor and vulnerable segments, they mostly face coverage issues and lower utilization.
+The program may also need better awareness among beneficiaries, lack robust planning, delays and irregularities, etc.[8].
+Several determinants of poor understanding include political factors, social/cultural norms, and economic factors [8, 11].
+Supply-side factors include hospital access, lack of requisite facilities, denial of services by empanelled hospitals, and lower health insurance limits [9, 12].
+Sometimes, the poor beneficiaries have to purchase medicine out-of-pocket due to the non-availability of ensured treatment in empanelled hospitals or because the scheme does not cover prescribed drugs [13, 14].
+Regular awareness campaigns, automated health insurance systems, and efficient complaint management systems significantly improve health insurance utilization care [15].

 1.2.
-Health Utilisation Issues in Pakistan
+Health Utilization Issues in Pakistan